TechEndeavors/BlockAuth.com/Whitepaper.md

 --------------------
 There are many services that need a secure user authentication system who also need to be assured of the authenticity of every user.
 Authenticity isn't just verification that a user is who they claim they are, it's verification of the facts that the user chooses to assert about themselves.

-A user can make any claim about themselves from their gender, age, ethnic group, financial class, or citizenship.
+A user can make any claim about themselves from their gender, age, financial class, visa status, or citizenship.
 The verification providers in the BlockAuth network will verify any information possible to vouch for those assertations on behalf of that user.

 Some sites and services have common needs.
 Most likely they want to make sure the users on their platform are real people .
 Perhaps they want to restrict their platform to people who are not minors or are located in certain jurisdictions without specific legal entanglements.
 Other services might have more esoteric requirements like wanting to restrict their site to people with degrees from a certain university or certain genders or specific locales.